kmspitzer/Plotly-Dashboard/README.md

 # Plotly-Dashboard

-   The Plotly challenge tasked us with creating an interactive dashboard using data gathered in a belly button biodiversity study using javascript and plotly.
+   This functionality creates an interactive dashboard using data gathered in a belly button biodiversity study using javascript and plotly.

    To run this page, visit: https://kmspitzer.github.io/plotly-challenge/